xue160709/Local-LLM-User-Guideline/README.md

 *We recommend using the GGUF version of the quantization model as it can be used alone or in a mix of CPU and consumer GPU environments.
 Feel free to share with us models that you have used well*.

 #### 1. Mixtral-8x7B-Instruct-v0.1
-**Introduction** : Mixtral 8x7B is a high quality Sparse Model of Expertise (SMoE) blend with open weights.
+**Introduction:** Mixtral 8x7B is a high quality Sparse Model of Expertise (SMoE) blend with open weights.
 We recommend using the Q3 and higher versions of the quantization model.

 **Official website:** https://mistral.ai/

 **Model size:** 8x7B

-**Related languages:** English
+**Related languages:** Multi-language

 **Context length:** 32K